-5.00% x (2022/23 school year's operational funding minus 50 per cent of previous year's home education funding
+(2023/24 school year's operational funding minus 50% of 2023/24 home education funding)

-- 2022/23 school year's operational funding will include 50 per cent of the Home Education grant.
-In the case where the formula allocates more than \$400,000 to an authority, the maximum system administration funding this authority will receive will be capped at \$400,000. - The System Administration allocation amount for new accredited funded private schools will be calculated using the first year's operational funding. - 3.
+- 1. 2023/24 school year's operational funding will include 50 per cent of the Home Education grant.
+In the case where the formula allocates more than \$400,000 to an authority, the maximum system administration funding this authority will receive will be capped at \$400,000. - 2.
+The System Administration allocation amount for new accredited funded private schools will be calculated using the current year's operational funding. - 3.
 If any existing private school programming or enrolment changes significantly, the department may adjust the System Administration allocation accordingly.